USING YOUR FINANCIAL AID

-Students should discuss with their study abroad and financial aid advisors the possibility of transferring all or some of their existing financial aid package toward College Year in Athens fees.
-Please keep in mind that the home institution, not College Year in Athens, must process all applications for Federal and State aid.
+When planning how to finance study abroad students should explore all options that may be available to them.
+First they should discuss with their study abroad and financial aid advisors the possibility of transferring all or some of their existing financial aid package toward College Year in Athens fees.
+(Please keep in mind that the home institution, not College Year in Athens, must process all applications for Federal and State aid.)

 CYA SUPPLEMENTAL SCHOLARSHIP AID